rkhetani/Meetup/lesson/sailfish-sleuth.md

 ```
 setwd("~/sleuth")
 ```
-and load the libraries for wasabi and sleuth, which is already installed on Orchestra.
-Sleuth also has a couple of dependencies and requires these other packages be loaded, as well: `biomaRt`, and `dplyr` (automatically available from Orchestra):
+Load the libraries for wasabi and sleuth, sleuth also has a couple of dependencies and requires these other packages be loaded, as well: `biomaRt`, and `dplyr`:

 ```
 library(wasabi)